R0GGER/favicon-api/src/docs-content/tweaks.md

 ### 7. Pick a fast default provider for `/{domain}`

-`/{domain}` races providers in parallel and gives `DEFAULT_PROVIDER` a head start (`PICK_HEAD_START_MS`, default 150ms).
+`/{domain}` races providers in parallel.
+When `DEFAULT_PROVIDER` is set, that provider runs **exclusively first**; the fallback race only starts if it fails (null, empty, or placeholder).
+Without `DEFAULT_PROVIDER`, the built-in first provider (scraper) gets a head start (`PICK_HEAD_START_MS`, default 150ms) before others join.
 The scraper produces the best icons but is slower than CDN providers.
 If you favor latency over icon quality, set a fast CDN provider as the default:

 ```bash
 DEFAULT_PROVIDER=googlev2